Product UI in motion

 Chart icon

-Set up a framework which was built upon in future campaigns.
+The framework was expanded upon in future campaigns.

 Newspaper icon